 The procedure, which has been around since 2006, is intended to give both companies and individuals an easy way to recover undisputed invoices against customers located in other EU countries.
 A procedure that is initiated from one’s own country and then administered by the judiciary in the EU country where the debtor is located.

 What are the conditions for using the procedure?

 First of all, it applies for claims of cross-border nature where both creditors and debtors are located in the EU.
 (Denmark is, however, exempted from the procedure.)

 Secondly, it must be about civil and commercial claims.
 Simplified, this means that the procedure is applicable when both parties are “private” subjects.

-And also, And also, the claim must be a specific and determined amount due for payment.
+And also, the claim must be a specific and determined amount due for payment.

 To apply, a form must be completed and sent to the competent court in the debtor’s country.
-See this link to get to the form.

 The procedure thereafter is purely administrative.
 The debtor is served the European Payment Order.